portableant/museologi.st/photogrammetry/nicholson-museum.md

 geo_lon: 151.188722
 slug: /photogrammetry/nicholson-museum
 tags:
-  - Museum
+  - museums
-  - 3D
+  - 3d
-  - Photogrammetry
+  - photogrammetry
-  - Sydney
+  - sydney
-  - Australia
+  - australia
-  - Guerrilla
+  - guerrilla
-  - Nicholson Museum
+  - nicholson museum
 ---

 These models were created during my fellowship at ANU during a tour of the museum from Dr Jamie Fraser.